Skip to content

 Even with increased availability to the masses, gentlemen's fashion was still heavily influenced by the upper echelons of society, especially the whims of royalty.
 HRH Prince Albert, the Queen's husband and royal consort, was youthful at the time of his wife's coronation and was fastidious in his appearance, immortalizing him as the poster-boy for this early era's elegance -- what he wore in public most often became the latest fashion rage.

-Hats - Top hats took off again in the 1850s thanks to HRH Prince Albert and were shaped in a belled or straight sided stove pipe style.
-Newsboy and Applejack style caps with eight panels were prolific as both a working class hats and as gear for golf, croquet and other higher-society sporting activities.
-As the 1860s progressed, derbies become more common along with billed caps such as the kepis worn by soldiers during the war.
+Hats reached dizzying heights in the early 1860s with a fashion for the stovepipe top hat, seven or eight inches high, and comically tall derbies, but shrunk down again by the 1870s.
+Newsboy and Applejack style caps with eight panels were prolific as both a working class hat and as gear for golf, croquet and other higher-society sporting activities.
+As the 1860s progressed, derbies became more common along with billed caps such as the kepis worn by soldiers during the war.

-Footwear - Boots remained the most common style of footwear but were often shorter in length.
-Laced shoes, made popularized by Thomas Jefferson, and Congress Gaiters were also in step for the time.
+Victorian Footwear - Boots remained the most common style of footwear but were often shorter in length, and worn under the trousers, rather than on top as was the Regency fashion.
+Laced shoes, popularized by Thomas Jefferson, and Congress Gaiters were also in step for the time.
 Spatterdashes (Spats) were sometimes worn to keep mud and muck out of these lower-style shoes, or simply as a fashion statement.

 Shop Complete Outfits Return to Top